 • Recent pay advices.
 (If your spouse is not filing bankruptcy, recent pay advices of the non-filing spouse may also be required by the Trustee)

-• Your federal income tax return for the most recent calendar year.
-(If your spouse is not filing bankruptcy, the recent federal tax return of the non-filing spouse may also be required by the Trustee)
+• Your Federal income tax return for the most recent calendar year (If your spouse is not filing bankruptcy, the recent Federal tax return of the non-filing spouse may also be required by the Trustee);

 • Business questionnaire and other related documents, if applicable.